GETTING YOUR HOME READY

 - The sound is either quiet or enhanced by subtle background music.

-Sweep your sidewalk if needed and remove weeds that may be growing between the cracks.
+Remove weeds that may be growing between the cracks.

 A freshly painted fence gives a home a crisp look.
 You should never let a peeling, tired-looking fence or squeaky gate stand between a prospective buyer and a positive first impression.

-A quick painting of an old mailbox will let the buyer know you care about the details.
+A quick painting of an old mailbox will let the buyer know that you care about the details.
 If outdoor lamps look rusted and worn out, new ones will cast a positive light on your property.

 Neatly trimmed shrubs are essential.
 Taking the time to do this costs little, but has a big impact.
 Besides being freshly mowed and trimmed, a lawn should look healthy.
 If there are spots that look beyond help, a little sod goes a long way to restoring the look of a well-maintained lawn.